Stephanie Palmer: Company

 In 2005, she left MGM and launched Good in a Room, a consulting company where she helps professionals inside and outside the film industry learn to pitch and advance their projects.

 She leads workshops and gives presentations for companies and organizations such as Google, William Morris Endeavor, Merrill Lynch, Disney, UCLA, University of Southern California, Warner Bros., National Speakers Association Graduate School, and the Great American Pitchfest.
 She also is the moderator for the American Film Market's Annual Pitch Conference.

 In 2013, she began offering an online webinar called "Pitching Essentials" which is aimed at helping TV writers, screenwriters, and filmmakers develop their pitching skills.

 Book and blog

-In 2008, she authored the book Good in a Room, published by Random House, which features several techniques for people who have to pitch or sell things, whether it be business plans, movie scripts, or themselves.
-These techniques break down the pitch into parts and explain how to progress through a meeting.
+In 2008, she authored the book Good in a Room, published by Random House, which features several techniques to pitch or sell things.
+These techniques break down a pitch into parts and explain how to progress through a meeting.

 In 2012, she launched the blog "Good in a Room."
 In her blog, she shows effective pitches from the film, TV, advertising, and venture capital industries and provides tips to help creative professionals learn to pitch more successfully.